Tattoo inks and permanent make-up

 Finally, manufacturers, importers and downstream users have to classify substances and mixtures according to the criteria of the CLP Regulation and ensure that the labelling and packaging requirements for hazardous chemical products are met.
 A notification to ECHA is needed for each substance classified as hazardous and placed on the market on its own or in a mixture.

-The next steps in the process are for ECHA’s scientific committees to check that all the required information has been submitted.
-If the proposal passes this conformity check, a six-month public consultation begins where anyone can comment on the proposal.
-ECHA’s scientific committees consider the evidence submitted and produce an opinion on whether the substances should be restricted or not.
-These scientific opinions, together with the background documents, are sent to the European Commission and published on ECHA's website.
-Within three months, the European Commission decides whether to restrict the chemicals’ use or not.
+The scientific opinions of the Committees, together with the background documents, are sent to the European Commission and published on ECHA's website.
+Within three months, the European Commission produces a draft decision on whether to restrict the chemicals’ use or not.
 If the decision supports a restriction, this will come into force following consultations with the World Trade Organisation (WTO), a vote by Member States, and scrutiny by the European Council and Parliament.

 Should I be concerned about my tattoos?

-If it is concluded that a restriction is needed, it would certainly make sense to talk to your tattooist before having any new ones.
+If the Commission decides that a restriction is needed, it would certainly make sense to talk to your tattooist before having any new ones.
 They should be buying from a source that complies with REACH and they should be able to talk to you about the chemicals they are injecting into your skin.